TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 5 - Cost Management/1.5.3-cost/_index.md

 Unit Cost depends on hardware and software.
 New cluster should cost less due to bigger hardware.

 Unit Price should remain the same within the same class of service.
-Back to the airline industry example, the price does not depend on the plane generation.
+Back to the airline industry example, the price does not depend on the aircraft generation.

 ## Cost Savings